AstarNetwork/astar-docs/docs/use/how-to-guides/layer-1/governance/subsquare_guide.md

 Now let’s take a closer look at how the Community Council operates.

 ### 3.2.1.
-Treasury Spending Proposal
+Community Treasury Spending Proposal

 The Community Council is responsible for reviewing and voting on proposals that request funding from the **Community Treasury**.
-These proposals are submitted as `motions`, which can be viewed under the Motions tab in the Community Council section of the sidebar.
+These proposals are **approved** or **refused** via motions created by the **Community Council**, and which can be viewed under the `Motions` tab in the Community Council section of the sidebar.

 With that in mind, let’s go through the steps the Council must follow to approve or reject a proposal.